Photos of the World's Most Metal Landscapes

-We started discussing doing a project together after graduation, at the same time we had also become a couple.
+We started discussing doing a project together after graduation; at the same time, we had also become a couple.
 We helped each other a lot while studying, so we knew the other's work very well.
 Then, years ago, we went to a friend's super simple house far out in a coffee field in Tanzania.
-The house's lighting ran on a car battery, and for one of us to use the shower, the other had to pump on something like a step machine.
-From the porch we could gaze up at Mount Kilimanjaro.
+The house's lighting ran on a car battery, and for one us to use the shower, the other had to pump on something like a step machine.
+From the porch, we could gaze up at Mount Kilimanjaro.

 Much of your work in The Belt of Venus and the Shadow of the Earth looks impossible to have occurred naturally.
 Tell me more about achieving these images, technically.

 A lot of the works in the series revolve around performative acts that can only be experienced through the photograph.
-Everything you see in the images has happened at the moment of exposure.
-We treat our actions—be it throwing powder into the wind, building a sculpture out of branches or having light briefly colour some rocks—as a performances done in alliance with the landscape, the elements and the camera.
+Everything you see in the images has happens at the moment of exposure.
+We treat our actions—be it throwing powder into the wind, building a sculpture out of branches, or having light briefly color some rocks—as a performances done in alliance with the landscape, the elements, and the camera.
 We like to explore the camera's role as a bridge between the physical world and the photographic world.

 Iceland in general, but especially Jökulsárlón and the black beach covered with stranded icebergs.
-We've been there four times and each has been magic.
+We've been there four times, and each has been magical.

 Then Koekohe Beach, in New Zealand.
-When we first arrived at the beach there was this totally magic, foggy, golden-pink sky.
-We immediately started running around in a panic, rearranging stuff and shooting thinking it will all go away in 10 minutes.
-After an hour the light was exactly the same, so we slowed down and really started to think about what to do next.
+When we first arrived at the beach, there was this totally magic, foggy, golden-pink sky.
+We immediately started running around in a panic, rearranging stuff and shooting, thinking it will all go away in ten minutes.
+After an hour, the light was exactly the same, so we slowed down and really started to think about what to do next.
 We tried another idea for an hour or so, and the light just stayed exactly the same, like a sunrise frozen in the perfect position.
 We went on working the whole day until we were totally exhausted, and slowly the perfect sunrise just faded into a perfect sunset.
 It all felt surreal.

 Third, Glacier Point in Yosemite at sunset.
-There's always a lot of people around since it's famous, but it's famous for a reason.
-We have to slide in Lofoten in Norway and The Tre Cime di Lavaredo in the Dolomites here as well.
+There are always a lot of people around since it's famous, but it's famous for a reason.
+We have to slide in Lofoten in Norway and the Tre Cime di Lavaredo in the Dolomites here as well.

 You're shooting the natural world, but the pictures do have an otherworldly feeling to them.
 Were you ever interested in the occult?